VIDEO TUTORIAL:

 But there are many variations: double buckle, double prong buckle, western buckle, belt buckle, etc.

-WHAT WIDTH FOR MY BELT?
+WHAT WIDTH SHOULD I HAVE MY BELT?

 3. HOW TO CHOOSE THE LENGTH OF YOUR BELT?